Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 The Iowa Motorcycle Operators Manual details the responsibilities of every licensed motorcyclist.
 Knowing the laws and your duties as a motorcycle operator will ensure the safety of you and those around you.
 Some of the main responsibilities of an Iowa motorcyclist include:

-• Wear the correct gear: including a helmet, face, and eye protection, and protective clothing
+• Wear the correct gear: Including a helmet, face, and eye protection, and protective clothing

-• Obtain the right permits and licenses: all states require some form of license or permit to operate a motorcycle on the roadways
+• Obtain the right permits and licenses: All states require some form of license or permit to operate a motorcycle on the roadways

-• Check your motorcycle: always inspect your motorcycle before each use for proper care and maintenance
+• Check your motorcycle: Always inspect your motorcycle before each use for proper care and maintenance

-• Drive responsibly: be visible, use signals, maintain proper spacing, and do not ride next to vehicles or another motorcycle in the same lane
+• Drive responsibly: Be visible, use signals, maintain proper spacing, and do not ride next to vehicles or another motorcycle in the same lane

 Sometimes accidents are unavoidable.
 However, if you are ensuring your safe practice while driving, you can avoid some potential accidents.
 Oftentimes, motorcycle accidents are not the fault of the motorcycle driver but rather other roadway users.
 However, it is always best practice to follow all rules and guidelines for motorcycle operators outlined by the Iowa Department of Transportation.